durangoretro/web/docs/troubleshoot.md

 # Troubleshooting guide

 Since the **Durango-X** computer is based on off-the-shelf components, it's a _rather complex_ circuit.
-On the other hand, every needed function can be clearly located into specific components, _A zillion things can go wrong_, of course, but with some method and a few observations, any possible fault may be figured out easily.
+On the other hand, every needed function can be clearly located into specific components, _A gazillion things can go wrong_, of course, but with some method and a few observations, any possible fault may be figured out easily.
 A **multimeter** is _essential_ for basic probing; an **oscilloscope** (nothing especially fancy) will be helpful, but not absolutely necessary.
 A **logic probe** can be quite useful, too.